sambacha/refarch-kc-ms/fleet-ms/README.md

     or [Download a Liberty server package](https://developer.ibm.com/assets/wasdev/#filter/assetTypeFilters=PRODUCT)
     that contains the IBM JDK (Windows, Linux)
 * We used [Eclipse 2018 edition](https://www.eclipse.org/downloads/) IDE for Java development.
-* Clone the parent project to get access to docker compose yml files: `git clone https://github.com/ibm-cloud-architecture/refarch-kc`
+* Clone the parent project to get access to docker compose yml files: `git clone https://github.com/ibm-cloud-architecture/refarch-kc`.
+Normally you should have access to this repository from the main reference implementation repository using the `clone.sh` script.
+* Have docker engine installed on your computer.

 ## Run

+### Run the fleet service on your laptop

 If you are in a hurry and want to see the simulator running quickly on your local machine, you can do start our docker compose for the kafka node, start liberty server with the simulator app deployed and use one of the scenario to trigger a simulation.
 This can be summarized as the following steps
 ```
-# Go to the parent repository refarch-kc and docker folder
+# Go to the parent repository refarch-kc/docker folder
 $ cd ../refarch-kc/docker

+# If not done previously, start kafka and zookeeper locally.
+Be sure the kafka topics were created.
+If not see this section: https://github.com/ibm-cloud-architecture/refarch-kc#run-locally.
 $ docker-compose -f backbone-compose.yml up

-# Go back to this project to build
+# Go back to this project to build it
-$ mvn package
+$ ./script/build.sh

-# Start the libery server and the script below also set some Environment variables
+# Start the libery server.
+Note that this script defines environment variables to access kafka brokers
+$ ./scripts/runDocker.sh
+# As an alternate the script/run.sh will run the liberty server outside of docker.

+# Verify the service is up and running by looking at the fleet API in your web browser http://localhost:9081/api/explorer/ and even execute the GET /fleetms/fleets to get the 3 fleets defined.

+# Start the kafka consumer to get container metrics so you can see the solution generating events.
-$ ./scripts/run.sh
+$ ./scripts/runContainerMetricConsumer.sh

-# Start the Fire in containers simulation
+# Start the "Fire in containers" simulation
 $ ./scripts/startContainerFireSimulation.sh
-.... the simulation can run for a minute if you want to stop use the following command
+# .... the simulation can run for a minute if you want to stop use the following command
 $ ./scripts/stopContainerSimulation.sh

-# Another sinulation: Start the Container power off simulation
+# Another simulation: Start the Container power off simulation
-$
+$ ./scripts/startContainerPowerOffSimulation.sh
 ```

 If you want to get a clear understanding of the traces see [this note](./docs/SimulatorTracing.md)

+### Run the demo on IBM Cloud
+As an alternate you can access to our deployed solution on IBM Cloud.

-If you want to run with our Event Streams backbone deployed on IBM Cloud, ask use the api key and then do the following:
+If you want to run with our Event Streams backbone deployed on IBM Cloud, ask us the api key and then do the following:
 ```
 export KAFKA_BROKERS="kafka03-prod02.messagehub.services.us-south.bluemix.net:9093,kafka01-prod02.messagehub.services.us-south.bluemix.net:9093,kafka02-prod02.messagehub.services.us-south.bluemix.net:9093,kafka04-prod02.messagehub.services.us-south.bluemix.net:9093,kafka05-prod02.messagehub.services.us-south.bluemix.net:9093"
 export KAFKA_ENV="IBMCLOUD"
 export KAFKA_APIKEY="<the super secret key we will give you>"
 mvn liberty:run-server
 ```

 ## The model